MSCI World: Index composition methodology

 The MSCI index excludes the remaining 15% of market capitalization segment, corresponding to low-cap stocks.

-This segmentation ensures that the MSCI World Index captures roughly 85% of the investable equity universe in each country, providing broad and representative coverage of developed market equities.
+This segmentation ensures that the MSCI World Index captures 85% of the investable equity universe in each country, providing broad coverage of developed market equities.

-Market Classification Methodology
+Market classification methodology

 MSCI evaluates a country's equity market as "developed" if all of the following criteria are met: